n1k024/AI-Play/README.md

  NstepDoubleAgent: RL agent that uses both N-step returns and Double Learning to update the Q-values

- Inherits : NstepAgent and DoubleAgent
+ Inherits : RLTabularAgent and Player

+ SARSAgent: implmentation of SARSA algorithm
+ SARSA is an on-policy TD method that uses Q-values for to compute the policy
+ Inherits: RLTabularAgent and Player

  Environments